lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 ---
 template: post
-title: 10 Tips to improve your website performance
+title: Checklist improve your website performance
-slug: improve-your-website-performance
+slug: checklist-improve-website-performance
 draft: false
 date: 2021-06-11T11:25:04.282Z
 description: 'Having a fast website is not only important for SEO purposes but it''s also '